Membership/Benefits

 Star Parties

 Each member is welcome to attend our monthly star parties held at the Turner Research Station near Clifton Texas.
-Members also have access to set up personal telescopes at the Turner Research Station.
+Members also have access to set up personal telescopes at the Turner Research Station or to use our!
 This site enjoys dark skies, while being reasonably accessible to Waco, Temple, and Killeen.